 • Turtles (such as the Hawksbill and green turtles)

 Unfortunately, certain pressures (such as overfishing and poaching) have posed some risk to the nation’s wildlife, which is why animal conservation in the Maldives is deemed so important.
 There are a number of protected areas across the Maldives’ many islands, including those within the South Ari Atoll and Baa Atoll.
 The country also aims to become ‘the world’s largest marine reserve’, and work is currently underway to promote ecotourism and recycling, as well as the prohibition of fishing for certain species, such as turtle and shark.
+Elsewhere, volunteer opportunities in the Maldives can contribute to the nation's important conservation efforts, offering you the change to make a marked difference while enjoying what this gorgeous destination has to offer.
+Marine conservation volunteer work can be some of the most rewarding of all - so why not get involved today?

 A close proximity to the shores of both Sri Lanka and South India means that the Maldives have been influenced in many ways by their neighbours.
 Even down to the native tongue, Dhivehi (a language spoken nowhere else in the world) seems to have some ties to the language of Singhala, the national language of Sri Lanka.
 Whether sharing elements from nearby nations or enjoying a culture entirely of their own, there is much to appreciate about Maldivian culture: